ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The manufacturer of the Attester arranges for the Attester to be provisioned with key material.
 As an Endorser, this manufacturer also arranges for the Verifier to be able to verify signatures from this key material.

-The key material is typically in the form of an asymmetric key pair (e.g., an RSA or ECDSA private key and a manufacturer signed IDevID certificate) secured in the Attester, with an appropriate trust anchor provided to the Verifier.
+The signing key material is typically in the form of an asymmetric key pair (e.g., an RSA or ECDSA private key and a manufacturer signed IDevID certificate) secured in the Attester.

-The key material may instead be in other forms, including databases of public keys (rather than certificates), or even carefully secured lists of symmetric keys.
+The Verifier is provided with an appropriate trust anchor, or provided with a database of public keys (rather than certificates), or even carefully secured lists of symmetric keys.
 The nature of how the Verifier manages to validate the signatures produced by the Attester is critical to the secure operation an Attestation system, but is not the subject of standardization within this architecture.

 See {{security-considerations}} for discussion on security strength.